gokcehan/lf/doc.md

 lf is a terminal file manager.

-Source code can be found in the repository at https://github.com/gokcehan/lf
+The source code can be found in the repository at https://github.com/gokcehan/lf

-This documentation can either be read from terminal using `lf -doc` or online at https://github.com/gokcehan/lf/blob/master/doc.md
+This documentation can either be read from the terminal using `lf -doc` or online at https://github.com/gokcehan/lf/blob/master/doc.md
-You can also use `doc` command (default `<f-1>`) inside lf to view the documentation in a pager.
+You can also use the `doc` command (default `<f-1>`) inside lf to view the documentation in a pager.
 A man page with the same content is also available in the repository at https://github.com/gokcehan/lf/blob/master/lf.1

 You can run `lf -help` to see descriptions of command line options.